Tharala Tar Mag!: Production

 Jui Gadkari returned to the Star Pravah after a hiatus of seven years to take on the role of Sayali Patil, the female lead.
 Amit Bhanushali returned to the screen after a hiatus of nine years to the play the lead role of Arjun Subhedar.
-The duo have become one of the most loved onscreen couple on the Marathi television industry.
+The duo have become one of the most popular onscreen couples in the Marathi television industry.